shao-hua-li/AFLplusplus-PGE/README.md

 # Accelerating Fuzzing through Prefix-guided Execution (PGE)

-This repository contains the implementation of AFL++-PGE and raw experimental data used in the evaluation part.
+This repository contains the implementation of AFL++-PGE used in the evaluation part.

 ## Contents